 Joey is from Warsaw, VA, part of the historic “Northern Neck”.
-He began his broadcasting career in 1984.
-Joey moved to Blacksburg in 1994 and then to Roanoke.
-He is an avid News / Sports fan and loves hosting the “Roanoke Valley’s Morning News” each weekday morning from 5-9.
-Joey also works for sister station Q99 weekdays 10-Noon.
-Joey and wife Sue have two daughters.
-Maggie 18 and Montgomery 9.
-Joey is also involved in motorsports, doing track announcing for Nascar events at Martinsville Speedway and Richmond International Raceway.
+He began his broadcasting career in 1984, moving to Blacksburg in 1994 and then to Roanoke.
+He is an avid News/Sports fan and loves hosting the “Roanoke Valley’s Morning News” each weekday morning from 5-9.
+Joey and his wife Sue have two daughters, Maggie 22 and Montgomery 13.
+Joey is also involved in Motorsports, doing track announcing for NASCAR events at Martinsville Speedway and Richmond Raceway.
 He also worked at Daytona International Speedway for “Speedweek 2012″, including the Daytona 500.

 Reporter / Anchor

-Gene is a long-time radio, print and cable TV journalist in the Roanoke Valley with a background in commercial and public radio going back almost 20 years.
+Gene is a long-time radio, print and cable TV journalist in the Roanoke Valley with a background in commercial and public radio going back more than 20 years.
 He anchors late-morning and mid-afternoon newscasts and prepares reports that run throughout the day.
 Now on his second tour with WFIR as a news reporter and anchor, he has won several awards for local news coverage over the years, including two selections to the Virginia School Boards Association “Media Honor Roll”.
 In his spare time, Gene likes to run; he’s also appeared on stage in several plays and paints when inspired.
-The father of four (and first time granddad in late 2015!) spent many years in various sectors of the sales and manufacturing world before turning his attention full-time to journalism.
+The father of four, and now a granddad, he spent many years in various sectors of the sales and manufacturing world before turning his attention full-time to journalism.

-Ian joined WFIR as a part-time employee in October 2014, operating the board for sporting events and filling in on local programming like The Greg Roberts Show.
-He began full-time as the overnight reporter almost a year to the day later in October 2015.
-He reports for the morning news and manages information posted on WFIRNews.com.
+Ian joined WFIR as a part-time employee in October 2014 and began full-time as the overnight reporter almost a year to the day later in October 2015.
+Ian was promoted to Morning Anchor in December 2016.
+He oversees, prepares and delivers newscasts from 5:00 to 9:00 each morning on The Roanoke Valley’s Morning News.
 Ian grew up in Vinton, graduating from William Byrd High School in 2009.
-He then attended Radford University where he graduated in the spring of 2014 with a Bachelor of Science degree in communication.
+He then attended Radford University, graduating in the spring of 2014 with a Bachelor of Science degree in communication.
 Ian spends his time away from work watching as much football as he can and playing bass guitar.